maxhall/maxhall.github.com/development/index.md

 [This site]({{ site.baseurl }}) - A good old Jekyll static site hosted on Github pages.

 ### Open source
 [Interactive template](https://github.com/maxhall/interactive-template) – A simple template to get you up and running developing responsive embedded elements.
 Uses Pym.js for responsive iframes, Rollup for bundling, Babel to transpile Javascript and Sass for better css.
-This project was designed to meet the needs of Honi Soit and is heavily inspired by the Guardian's cool interactive atom template.
+This project was designed to meet the needs of Honi Soit, borrowing inspiration form the Guardian's cool [interactive atom template](https://github.com/guardian/interactive-atom-template).

 [Huntingslow](http://github.com/honisoit/huntingslow) - An open source WordPress theme that forms the backbone of the 2016 rebuild of Honisoit.com.
 Uses Root's Sage as a starting point and Vagrant for sane development.
 Should be used in conjunction with the [Huntingslow widgets](https://github.com/honisoit/huntingslow-widgets).